joonty/vim-do/README.md

 ### Re-run the last command

 After running any command, run it again with the command `:DoAgain`.

+### Run a command without the process window popping up

+Execute a command with the `:DoQuietly` vim command instead of `:Do`, and it won't open the process window.
+Alternatively, you can turn it off permanently by setting `g:do_auto_show_process_window = 0`.

+You can still view information and output for a process by opening the command window (`:Doing` or `:Done`) and selecting the process.

 ### Replacement for :make